WEDU: Early years

 Florida West Coast Educational Television applied on April 5, 1957, for channel 3.
 In expectation of getting the construction permit, the station began organizing program proposals and contacting regional school superintendents to solicit ideas for educational telecasts.
 The permit was granted by the FCC on September 19, 1957, and Florida West Coast Educational Television announced that their station would have studios in St. Petersburg and Tampa and would begin fundraising drives in both areas.
 Briefly called WFCE in the local press, it was WEDU by November, when planning began for station programming.
-For its Tampa studios, WEDU moved into a former Navy power plant on 20th Street, on land that been deeded to the Hillsborough County school board.
+For its Tampa studios, WEDU moved into a former Navy power plant on 20th Street, on land that had been deeded to the Hillsborough County school board.
 The facility had high enough ceilings to accommodate a television studio with little conversion.
 To help raise funds, a dinner was held, featuring Governor LeRoy Collins among its guests.
 In August, courses and teachers were announced, with contributions from multiple counties in the channel 3 coverage area.
 On weekends, WTVT trained staff members in television production.

 WEDU made its first broadcast on October 27, 1958.
 The first program featured Ceil Hedman of St. Petersburg teaching third-grade reading.
 She was followed by teachers with courses on high school American history, Spanish, and science, as well as after-school programs for adult audiences—then comparatively rare on educational stations that were mostly devoted to classroom instruction.
 In addition to local educational shows, the station aired programs from National Educational Television (NET) and educational series produced by NBC.

 Shortly after, at the start of 1959, the second studio at St. Petersburg Junior College opened; with both studios in operation, the station would be on the air 10 hours a day during the week.
-Over the course of 1959, the station won a major Ford Foundation grant to support its teaching programs, obtained its first video tape recorder, and boosted its power to improve coverage and reception.
+Over the course of the year, the station won a major Ford Foundation grant to support its teaching programs, obtained its first video tape recorder, and boosted its power to improve coverage and reception.
 The audience for its educational programming steadily grew to 75,000 students by 1960, 120,000 by 1962, and 151,000 by 1963; the Tampa facilities were expanded to include a second studio.
-The staff grew from 11 people to 38 and later 50.
 Live NET programming became a reality on channel 3 in 1961.
+The staff grew from 11 people to 38 in 1962 and 50 in 1963.
 In December 1965, WEDU began weekend broadcasting for the first time, making it the first educational station in Florida to institute a regular weekend schedule and the 12th nationwide.
 The station began holding an annual televised auction in 1968 as a fundraiser.